cdale77/active_job_status/README.md

     ActiveJobStatus::JobStatus.get_status(job_id: my_job.job_id)
     # => :queued, :working, :complete

-Add jobs to batches.
-You an use any key you want (for example, you might use a primary key or UUID from your database).
+Create job batches You an use any key you want (for example, you might use a primary key or UUID from your database).
+If another batch with the same key exists, its jobs will be overwritten with the supplied list.

-    my_key = "230923asdlkj230923"
-    my_batch = ActiveJobStatus::JobBatch.new(batch_key: my_key)

-If you'd like you can pass an initial array of ActiveJob job_ids:

     my_key = "230923asdlkj230923"
     my_jobs = [my_first_job.job_id, my_second_job.job_id]